Bigness of the tangent bundle of a Fano threefold with Picard number two: Total Dual VMRTs on Blow-Ups

 We first prove the case where $\Gamma$ has a trisecant line.
 Let $\qq:\overline\Uu\to \overline\Kk$ be the normalization of the universal family of curves on $X$ with the evaluation morphism $\ee: \overline\Uu\to X$.
 Then $\qq:\overline\Uu\to \overline\Kk$ is a conic bundle over $\overline\Kk$ whose discriminant locus is the locus of trisecant lines of $\Gamma$ on $\PP^3$.
 Moreover, $\overline\Uu$ is obtained by the blow-up $\ggg:\overline{\Uu}\to\overline{\Uu_0}$ along some curve in $\overline{\Uu_0}$ over the locus in $\overline\Kk$ of trisecant lines.

 Let $\xi=\ggg^*\Oo_{\PP_{\overline\Kk}(V)}(1)$ and $E$ be the exceptional divisor of $\ggg:\overline{\Uu}\to\overline{\Uu_0}$.
 Then we can write

 Let $\breve\Cc$ be the total dual VMRT on $\PP(T_X)$ associated to $\Kk$.
 Then $\breve\Cc$ is irreducible by its construction, and it is reduced as a general VMRT $\Cc_x$ of $\overline\Kk$ is reduced for general $x\in X$.
-Moreover, we can apply Proposition~\ref{conic_bundle_formula} to obtain the linear equivalence
+Moreover, as $\Kk$ is locally unsplit, we can apply Proposition~\ref{conic_bundle_formula} to obtain the linear equivalence